thedreamJK7/Numerik-II/ex_sheet_01/README.md

 1. **Convergence**: The method shows first-order convergence as expected
 2. **Accuracy**: Smaller step sizes provide more accurate solutions
 3. **Efficiency**: Trade-off between computational cost (more steps) and accuracy
+4. The script prints the error ratio E(h=0.2)/E(h=0.1) and an estimated order p, which should be close to 1 for Euler's method.

 ## 👤 Author
 Javokhir Kubaev